robdodson/robdodson.github.com/source/_posts/2013-08-20-exploring-html-imports.markdown

 If you've made it this far congrats and thanks for hanging in there!
 I know that last section was a little crazy but stop for a moment and think about what we just did.

 By using an HTML Import we were able to pull in a document which added a new tag to our application.
 Imagine if *all* of Chart.js was written in this manner.
 There would be no need for us to write any glue code to generate a chart ever again.
 Instead we could manipulate the attributes of a `<chart-pie>` tag using something like Angular or any other front-end framework.
 That would allow us to focus only on the code that matters to our application and leave all that other boilerplate tucked away inside of Custom Elements.

-As a matter of fact the Polymer folks have already started doing this.
-Checkout the [more-elements project on GitHub](https://github.com/Polymer/more-elements) which includes proof of concept wrappers for a number of libraries including Chart.js.
-Thanks to Scott Miles on [the Polymer Google Group](https://groups.google.com/forum/#!forum/polymer-dev) for pointing that out to me :)

 Over the next few months I'll be blogging exclusively about this topic because I think it's really interesting so check back later for more!